noahehall/theBookOfNoah/aws_developer.md

     - disable source/destination check on the ec2 instance
     - be in a public subnet
     - have an elastic ip
-    - a route out of the private subnet to the NAT but exist
+    - a route out of the private subnet to the NAT must exist
   38. how do you create a generally high resilient network?
     - at least 2 public subnets and 2 priate subnets
     - each subnet should be in a different availability zone